PREPARE YOUR HOME FOR A HOT SALE THIS SUMMER

 If you don’t have air conditioning, make sure you open as many windows as you can to let in the fresh breeze and keep windows clean.

-According to Joseph and Steve the key area of a property during summer is the back yard, where buyers will envisage an area for the kids and a space to entertain.
+According to Joseph the key area of a property during summer is the back yard, where buyers will envisage an area for the kids and a space to entertain.

-“Australians love their barbecues in summer and can’t go past a good functioning back yard,” Steve said.
+“Australians love their barbecues in summer and can’t go past a good functioning back yard,” Joseph said.

 Make sure the barbecue is clean and looks to be in good condition, ensure the lawn is always mowed and presentable, and the landscaping is tidy with beautiful healthy plants that have been well-watered in the days leading up to any inspections.